 |

 What determines which live audio sites attract advertisers?
 Sites whose audience demographics match those of the advertiser's customer base.
 For instance, companies who sell live audio to businesses, want to pitch their message to executives who making decisions in that area.
 To put it bluntly, the live audio advertiser wants to get their message to you, the consumer.
-That's why they use appropriate and appeal banners and links like those shown below.
+That's why they use appropriate and appeal banners and links like those shown here.

 Real Time Media On The Net Index